TheStoneRabbit/OpenAssistant/README.md

    - `;` scrolls up, `.` scrolls down.
    - `GO` types the full reply into the host computer via USB HID.
    - `ENTER` exits view mode and returns to prompt editing.
+6. If you leave the device idle for ~1 minute the display sleeps to save power; press any key or button to wake it up (the UI restores automatically).

 ## Troubleshooting
 - **Wi-Fi stuck on “connecting”**: double-check SSID/password and that the SD card was detected.